-Barnaby stared at her and forgot about escaping the woods.
-He moved gently through the trees to the back of the house once more to get a better look at the child’s face.
-He took his time and the wetness the melted snow provided made the ground softer and easier to walk upon without making noise.
-He walked many minutes and the whole time the little girl remained sitting on her log, looking at her flower, and humming to herself.
+Levi stared at her and forgot about escaping the woods.
+He moved gently through the trees to better see the child’s face.
+He took his time and the wetness the melted snow provided made the ground softer and easier to move upon without making noise.
+The whole time the little girl remained sitting on her log, looking at her flower, and humming to herself.

-She looked up and noticed the small patch of daffodils blooming next to the woods.
-She stared at them for a moment then examined the trees.
-She looked back at her house to see if anyone watched her, then slowly walked towards the woods but never took her eyes off the trees as she approached the flowers.
+She gazed at the small patch of daffodils blooming next to the woods for a moment then examined the trees.
+She glanced at her house to see if anyone watched, then stepped towards the woods but never took her eyes off the trees as she approached the flowers.

-She jumped and turned around.
+She jumped and spun.
 The British soldier stood at the corner with wide eyed fear on his face like his child had just run into traffic.
 “Don’t go too close to the woods!”